Hancock Pass, the Palisades and the Alpine Tunnel

 - All that remains today of Woodstock are a few stone foundations, some rotting timbers, and a historic marker.

-- Due to the high elevation and the harsh winter conditions, the tunnel began to close during winters between 1887 and 1889 and again between 1890 and 1894.
+- Due to the high elevation and the harsh winter conditions, the tunnel was closed during most winters between 1887 and 1894.

 - However, that line, too, would go into receivership five years later.